3030 - Writing on Science & Society Course Descriptions

 In addition, we will examine how the pressing scientific issues of the day are often obscured because few scientists have developed effective communication skills.
 As a class, we will work to create rhetorical strategies that allow some of the recent findings of science to be heard by a public often ignorant of even the most basic scientific paradigms and findings.

 Writing for this class will involve numerous genres for interpreting science and literature and for propelling scientific ideas through the art of writing.

-- In this course you will learn principles, techniques and strategies that work together to aid your engagement and contribution within scientific communities of personal relevance, by examining the intersections of scientific rhetoric, ethical concern, career application, digital media and use, collaboration in problem–solving groups, and civic/community engagement — all of this both in theory and practice.
-Strong emphasis will be placed on developing a "marketable identity" (including applying for a real opportunity) as a prospective job seeker and contributor in and out of employment contexts.
+- In WRTG 3030 you will learn principles, techniques and strategies that work together to aid your engagement and contribution within scientific communities of personal relevance, by examining the intersections of scientific rhetoric, ethical concern, career application, digital media and use, collaboration in problem-solving groups, and civic/community engagement -- all of this both in theory and practice.
+Special emphasis will be placed on developing a “marketable identity” (including applying for a real opportunity) as a prospective job seeker and contributor in and out of employment contexts.